awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 ### CLIENT\_ERROR: mounting '127\.0\.0\.1:/' failed\. connection reset by peer<a name="sample-efs-troubleshooting.connection-reset"></a>

 There are two possible causes for this error:
-+ The CodeBuild VPC subnet is in a different availability zone than the EFS mount target\.
-You can resolve this by adding a VPC subnet in the same availability zone as the EFS mount target\.
++ The CodeBuild VPC subnet is in a different availability zone than the Amazon EFS mount target\.
+You can resolve this by adding a VPC subnet in the same availability zone as the Amazon EFS mount target\.
-+ The security group does not have permissions to communicate with EFS\.
++ The security group does not have permissions to communicate with Amazon EFS\.
 You can resolve this by adding an inbound rule to allow all traffic from either the VPC \(add the primary CIDR block for your VPC\), or the security group itself\.

 ### VPC\_CLIENT\_ERROR: Unexpected EC2 error: UnauthorizedOperation<a name="sample-efs-troubleshooting.unauthorized-operation"></a>